alfredoperez/ngrx-example-app/README.md

-# NgrxExampleApp
+# Ngrx Example App

-The goal of this project is to show how to use ngrx including some situations that are missing on the ngrx example app.
+The goal of this project is to show how to use ngrx including some situations or complex scenarios that are missing on the ngrx example app.

-The following scenarios are shown in this repo:
+The following scenarios are demonstrated in this repo:

-- Main Branch
-- [ ] Use NgRx entity to fetch data
+- [/] Use NgRx entity to fetch data
+- [/] Handle pagination
 - [ ] Handle getting data from multiple data sources
-- [ ] Handle pagination
 - [ ] Handle search queries
 - [ ] Handle all the CRUD operations
 - [ ] Handle stopping a request